opnfv/kvmfornfv/docs/scenarios/os-nosdn-kvm_nfv_ovs_dpdk_bar-noha/os-nosdn-kvm_nfv_ovs_dpdk_bar-noha.description.rst

   These keys are used to deploy multiple nodes(``1 controller,3 computes``) as mention below.

-  * **Node 1**: This node has MongoDB and Controller roles.
-The controller node runs the Identity service, Image Service, management portions of Compute and Networking, Networking plug-in and the dashboard.
-The Telemetry service which was designed to support billing systems for OpenStack cloud resources uses a NoSQL database to store information.
+  * **Node 1**:
+     - This node has MongoDB and Controller roles
+     - The controller node runs the Identity service, Image Service, management portions of Compute and Networking, Networking plug-in and the dashboard
-    The database typically runs on the controller node.

-  * **Node 2**: This node has compute and Ceph-osd roles.
-Ceph is a massively scalable, open source, distributed storage system.
-It is comprised of an object store, block store and a POSIX-compliant file system.
-Enabling Ceph, configures Nova to store ephemeral volumes in RBD, configures Glance to use the Ceph RBD backend to store images, configures Cinder to store volumes in Ceph RBD images and configures the default number of object replicas in Ceph.
+     - Uses VLAN as an interface

+  * **Node 2**:
+     - This node has compute and Ceph-osd roles
+     - Ceph is a massively scalable, open source, distributed storage system
+     - By default, Compute uses KVM as the hypervisor
+     - Uses DPDK as an interface

-  * **Node 3**: This node has Compute role in order to achieve high availability.
+  * **Node 3**:
+     - This node has compute and Ceph-osd roles
+     - Ceph is a massively scalable, open source, distributed storage system
+     - By default, Compute uses KVM as the hypervisor
+     - Uses DPDK as an interface

+  * **Node 4**:
+     - This node has compute and Ceph-osd roles
+     - Ceph is a massively scalable, open source, distributed storage system
-  * **Node 4**: This node has Compute role.
-The compute node runs the hypervisor portion of Compute that operates tenant virtual machines or instances.
-By default, Compute uses KVM as the hypervisor.
+     - By default, Compute uses KVM as the hypervisor
+     - Uses DPDK as an interface

-  The below is the ``dea-override-config`` of the noha_nfv-kvm_nfv-ovs-dpdk-bar_heat_ceilometer_scenario.yaml file.
+  The below is the ``dea-override-config`` of the no-ha_nfv-kvm_nfv-ovs-dpdk-bar_heat_ceilometer_scenario.yaml file.

 .. code:: bash